Open Theses

 TUM: Prof. Michael Gerndt

-Intel Labs: Mohamed Elsaid, Ph.D (mohamed.elsaid@intel.com)
+Intel Labs: Mohamed Elsaid, Ph.D (mohamed.elsaid(at)intel.com)

 Serverless computing (FaaS, Function as a Service) is emerging as a new paradigm and execution mode for the next generation of cloud-native computing due to many advantages, such as cost-effective pay-per-use benefits, high scalability, and ease of deployment.
 Serverless function is designed to be fine-grained and event-driven so that they can scale elastically to accommodate workload changes.
 However, current public serverless computing platforms are only supporting CPU instead of accelerators, such as GPU and TPU.
 With the increasing number of deep learning applications in the cloud, it is imperative to offer GPU support.